jason-merlo/AP-S-2020-Dashboard/readme.md

 This project uses [Anaconda](https://conda.io/docs/) Python environment manager to manage the environment, and packages for this project.
 If Anaconda has not been installed, first install this from the [Anaconda project website](https://conda.io/miniconda.html).

-Once isntalled, the environment can be configured by navigating to the project root directory and typing: `conda env create -f environment.yml`
+Once isntalled, the environment can be configured by navigating to the project root directory and typing: `conda create --name <env_name> --file requirements.txt`

 ### Package Background